ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 # Default value is 'golang'
 CC_LANG=<chaincodeLanguage>
 # CC_PATH contains the path where your chaincode is place.
 In case of go chaincode, this path is relative to 'GOPATH'.
-# For example, if you chaincode is present at path '/opt/gopath/src/chaincode/chaincode.go'.
+# For example, if your chaincode is present at path '/opt/gopath/src/chaincode/chaincode.go'.
 # Then, set GOPATH to '/opt/gopath' and CC_PATH to 'chaincode'
 CC_PATH=<chaincodePath>
 # 'GOPATH' environment variable.
-This need to be set in case of go chaincode only.
+This needs to be set in case of go chaincode only.
 export GOPATH=<goPath>
 # Channel on which chaincode is to be instantiated/invoked/queried
 CHANNEL=<channelName>
 ```
+The below chaincode operations can be carried out
 - [Install chaincode](#installCC)
 - [Instantiate chaincode](#instantiateCC)
 - [Invoke chaincode](#invokeCC)
 - [Query chaincode](#queryCC)

 <a name="installCC"></a>
-#### To Install Chaincode
+#### Install chaincode
 Execute below command to install chaincode on the peer organization.
 ```
 npm run installCC -- -o $ORGNAME -u $USER_IDENTITY -n $CC_NAME -p $CC_PATH -l $CC_LANG -v $CC_VERSION
 ```

 It will install chaincode on all the peer nodes of the organization set in ```ORGNAME``` environment variable.
-If there are two or more peer organization in your channel and you want to install chaincode on all of them, then this command need to be executed separately for each peer organization.
+If there are two or more peer organizations in your channel and you want to install chaincode on all of them, then this command needs to be executed separately for each peer organization.
 First, set ```ORGNAME``` to ```<peerOrg1Name>``` and issue ```installCC``` command.
 Then, set ```ORGNAME``` to ```<peerOrg2Name>``` and issue ```installCC``` command.
 Likewise, execute it for each peer organization.

 Refer command help for more details on the arguments passed in the command
 ```
 npm run installCC -- -h
 ```
 <a name="instantiateCC"></a>
-#### To Instantiate Chaincode
+#### Instantiate chaincode
 Execute below command to instantiate chaincode on the peer.
 ```
 npm run instantiateCC -- -o $ORGNAME -u $USER_IDENTITY -n $CC_NAME -p $CC_PATH -v $CC_VERSION -l $CC_LANG -c $CHANNEL -f <instantiateFunc> -a <instantiateFuncArgs>
 ```
 Pass instantiation function name and comma seperated list of arguments in ```<instantiateFunc>``` and  ```<instantiateFuncArgs>``` respectively.
 For example, in [ fabrcar chaincode](https://github.com/hyperledger/fabric-samples/blob/release/chaincode/fabcar/fabcar.go), to instantiate the chaincode set ```<instantiateFunc>``` to ```"Init"``` and ```<instantiateFuncArgs>``` to empty string ```""```.

-**This command need to be executed only once from any one peer organization in the channel.** Once the transaction is succesfully submitted to the orderer, the orderer distributes this transaction to all the peer organization in the channel.
+**This command needs to be executed only once from any one peer organization in the channel.** Once the transaction is succesfully submitted to the orderer, the orderer distributes this transaction to all the peer organizations in the channel.
 Hence, the chaincode is instantiated on all the peer nodes on all the peer organizations in the channel.

 Refer command help for more details on the arguments passed in the command
 ```